w3f/polkadot-wiki/docs/learn/learn-governance.md

 let you sign a message easily.
 When these circumstances can be proven beyond a reasonable doubt to be an error, the council _may_ consider a governance motion to correct it.

-The first step to appeal to the council is to get in contact with the councillors.
-There is no singular place where you are guaranteed to grab every councillor's ear with your message.
+The first step to appeal to the council is to contact the councilors.
+There is no singular place where you are guaranteed to grab every councilor’s ear with your message.
 However, there are a handful of good places to start where you can get the attention of some of them.
 The
 {{ polkadot: [Polkadot Direction](https://matrix.to/#/#polkadot-direction:matrix.parity.io) :polkadot }}
 {{ kusama: [Kusama Direction](https://matrix.to/#/#kusama:matrix.parity.io) :kusama }} matrix room
 is one such place.
-After creating an account and joining this room, you can post a well-thought-through message here that lays down your case and provides justification for why you think the council should consider enacting a change to the protocol on your behalf.
+After creating an account and joining this room, you can post a well-thought-through message here that lays down your case and justifies why you think the council should consider enacting a change to the protocol on your behalf.

-At some point you will likely need a place for a longer-form discussion.
+At some point, you will likely need a place for a longer-form discussion.
 For this, making a post on [Polkassembly](https://polkadot.polkassembly.io/) is the recommended place to do so.
-When you write a post on Polkassembly make sure you present all the evidence for your circumstances and state clearly what kind of change you would suggest to the councillors to enact.
+When you write a post on Polkassembly, present all the evidence for your circumstances and state clearly what kind of change you would suggest to the councilors to enact.

 :::info

-Remember, the councillors do not need to make the change, it is your responsibility to make a strong case for why the change should be made.
+Remember, the councilors do not need to make the change, it is your responsibility to make a strong case for why the change should be made.

 :::